jdupuy/dj_fft/README.md

 For a complete example that compiles, see the examples/ directory.

 ### GPU Acceleration (Advanced)
 By default, the GPU accelerated routines run on the primary GPU.
-Users who want to run the FFT on a secondary GPU will have to create an OpenGL context themselves and use the `eval_gpu_glready` functions.
+Users who want to run the FFT on a secondary GPU will have to create an OpenGL context themselves and use the `fftNd_gpu_glready` functions.
 You can create a custom OpenGL context with a cross-platform windowing library such as GLFW (https://www.glfw.org/), and an OpenGL function loader such as glad (https://glad.dav1d.de/).
 I'll probably add a sample at some point.

 ### License
 The code from this repository is released in public domain.